Heberty: Eligibility controversy

-An inquiry held by the Prime Minister of Timor-Leste in 2016 heard that Heberty was one of seven Brazilian footballers to receive falsified baptism documents from Timor-Leste's Catholic Church, in order to make it appear he was eligible for Timorese nationality.
+An inquiry held by the Prime Minister of Timor-Leste in 2016 heard that Heberty was one of seven Brazilian men's footballers to receive falsified baptism documents from Timor-Leste's Catholic Church, in order to make it appear he was eligible for Timorese nationality.

-All seven players are based in Asia, but only one, Juninho, has played for Timor-Leste's controversial national side.
+All seven players are based in Asia, but only one, Juninho, has played for Timor-Leste's controversial national team.

 Heberty received his Timorese passport in 2015, despite having no known means of eligibility, such as a family connection, or residency.